juhp/stack-clean-old/README.md

     removes for the specified ghc version (the GHCVER argument is required).

 `keep-minor`:
-    removes the builds/installs for previous minor ghc versions.
+    removes the builds/installs for older minor releases of ghc major versions.
     If GHCVER is given then only minor versions older than it are removed.

 `purge-older` and `delete-work`: